 Exchange system meal plans can be used to assure balanced nutrition as well as control calories and carbohydrates.
 The following menu-planning tables can be used to stay within a specified calorie goal.
-These meal plans provide a balanced diet and each calorie level provides approximately 50 percent of the calories from carbohydrate, 20 percent of the calories from protein, and 30 percent of the calories from fat.
-(These ranges are consistent with the diabetes association and heart association.)
+These sample meal plans provide a balanced diet and each calorie level provides approximately 50 percent of the calories from carbohydrate, 20 percent of the calories from protein, and 30 percent of the calories from fat.
 By eating the suggested number of servings from each exchange food group, the calories are automatically controlled.
 To improve blood glucose control, the portions should be divided between at least 3 meals, or if desired, 3 meals plus snacks.
 Carbohydrate consistency and carbohydrate distribution throughout the day are important tools in blood glucose management for type 2 diabetes.